Wiggle-Ryutsuki/CPE101-Portfolio-2024/README.md

 - About Me: A brief biography, outlining your background, interests, and any relevant experience.

-- Education: A detailed section that lists your academic history, degrees, certifications, or any relevant coursework.
+- Education: A section that lists your academic history, degrees, certifications, or any relevant coursework.

 - Skills: A showcase of your technical skills, programming languages, and other proficiencies that demonstrate your capabilities.

-- Contact: Provide methods for visitors to reach you, such as a contact form, email address, or links to social profiles.
+- Contact: Provide methods for visitors to reach you, such as an email address, or links to social profiles.

 #### Additional Challenges